husamettinarabaci/rustExam/en/questions/section-62/question-618.md

 ## 📘 Section: Procedural Macros and Code Generation
-### 🔹 Category: Adding variables, scopes, and environments to a DSL
+### 🔹 Category: Combining Macro Types
-#### ❓ Question 618: Adding variables, scopes, and environments to a DSL
+#### ❓ Question 618: Combining procedural and declarative macros

-Extend your DSL with support for variables, scopes, and environments as follows:
+Write an example that combines procedural macros and declarative (`macro_rules!`) macros in Rust:

-- Add variable definition and usage to your DSL AST.
+- Define both a procedural macro and a declarative macro.
-- Create a data structure to represent the environment.
+- Show usage where a declarative macro calls a procedural macro, or vice versa.
-- Write sample code for variable assignment and usage.
+- Briefly explain how the two macro types can work together.

-🔧 **Task:** Write an example that provides variable and environment support in a DSL.
+🔧 **Task:** Demonstrate with code how procedural and declarative macros can be used together in Rust.